llllllllx/llllllllx.github.io/_posts/2015-07-11-announcing-pixyll-version-2.md

 ---
 layout:     post
-title:      Announcing Version 2.0
+title:      jekyll + ghpages
 date:       2015-07-11
-summary:
+summary:    read
-categories: jekyll pixyll
+categories: jekyll pixyll ghpages
 ---
 There is a significant amount of subtle, yet precisely calibrated, styling to ensure that your content is emphasized while still looking aesthetically pleasing.